 Full Moon Party, Thailand

 Held either the night before or after the full moon, these all-night ragers draw as many as 30,000 people.
 Revellers drop in to bars and clubs along the beach to dance and indulge in liquor sold in buckets.
 There are several huge sound systems along the beach, and partiers can hear a range of music from R&B to trance and house.
 Although these parties have been associated with drug use, authorities on the island are reportedly cleaning up the celebrations.
+Thailand is one of the cheapest places to travel, so you might as well add this wild party to your bucket list!

 La Tomatina, Spain

 Tomato juice flows through the streets of Bunol on the last Wednesday of August as revellers take part in the world’s largest tomato fight.
 Festivities begin in the town square where there is a huge pole covered in soap and with a leg of ham at the top.
 Participants try to scramble up the pole to retrieve the ham as onlookers throw buckets of water on the crowd from balconies above.
 After a gun is fired to signal the beginning of the fight, huge trucks carrying tomatoes appear.
 People grab their ammunition and pelt each other in the streets until the pistol sounds again, marking the end of the event.
+It might be worth taking a trip to Spain - tomatoes might actually cut your skin cancer risk in half.

 Carnival of Ivrea, Italy

 This annual carnival celebrates the city’s liberation from a baron who starved citizens during Medieval times.
 As the story goes, a miller’s daughter roused the town to revolt and drive out the baron.
 The event, which takes place the week before Lent, is perhaps best known for its raucous Battle of the Oranges.
 Teams gather in the city’s main squares to re-enact the citizen’s rebellion by lobbing oranges at one another.
 Anyone can join a team to participate, but you might want to wear your raincoat and Wellies.
+If you don't plan on using your oranges in an orange fight, here's another creative way to use them (besides eating them, of course).

 Content continues below ad

 This spring festival is celebrated throughout the country in late February or early March.
 The two-day event commemorates the legend of Prahlad, a devotee of the god Vishnu, who escaped unharmed from the fire of the evil Holika Dahan.
 Revellers mark the event by lighting bonfires, throwing perfumed colored powder on one another and partying wildly.
 Children load colored water into toy pistols called pichkari and take aim at passersby.
 Holi is known as a joyous celebration of the triumph of good over evil and is a time when people of all ages and social status come together.
+But when you're not covered in a million different colors, here's what the color of your outfits say about you.

 This is the biggest party in Switzerland with roughly 20,000 masked revellers taking part.
 Festivities kick off at four in the morning on the Monday after Ash Wednesday, when all the lights in the city go out and groups of costumed pipers and drummers parade through the town with lanterns.
 Celebrations continue throughout the week with lots of drinking and singing.
 Some groups act out notable events from the previous year in what’s known as the Schnitzelbängg.